takanuva15/MenuClip/README.md

 1. Double click on `main.ahk` to run it.

 ## Configuring the Script
-(All changes should be done in the `config.ini` file, which can be modified directly or accessed by right-clicking on MenuClip's System Tray icon and selecting the `Edit Configuration` option.
+(All changes should be done in the `config.ini` file, which is generated when you run the script for the first time.
+It can be easily accessed by right-clicking on MenuClip's system tray icon and selecting the `Edit Configuration` option.
 Please re-run the script after changing a configuration)
 - To adjust an option, adjust its respectively-named key.
 Note:
 - When changing the shortcut to open the menu, you must use the AHK shortcut syntax (see [here](https://www.autohotkey.com/docs/Hotkeys.htm#Symbols) for a glossary).
 Example: To use `CapsLock` + `f` as the hotkey, you should write `SHOW_MENU_HOTKEY=CapsLock & f`.
-- To add a certain editor to the "Shift+Insert" list, add it's exe filename to the `ALTERNATE_PASTE_APPS` key.
-(Ideally you should comma-separate each exe. eg: `ALTERNATE_PASTE_APPS=mintty.exe,runemacs.exe`
+- To add a certain editor to the "Shift+Insert" list, add it's exe filename to the `SHIFT_INS_PASTE_APPS` key.
+(Ideally you should comma-separate each exe. eg: `SHIFT_INS_PASTE_APPS=mintty.exe,runemacs.exe`
 - To adjust theme, put `light` or `dark` for the `THEME` option.

 ## Contributing
 I welcome any contributions that fix bugs or provide additional functionality (please format the code cleanly).
 Please check with me before developing a PR that is out-of-scope of this application (eg a rotating clip-paste function which [ClipJump](https://github.com/aviaryan/Clipjump) already does, or something that assigns presets like [this](https://www.autohotkey.com/boards/viewtopic.php?t=65004) already does).

 In addition, if you are not restricted from downloading & running exe files on your computer, you can download [ClipClip](https://clipclip.com/) for Windows, which is a free, full-fledged clipboard manager that serves the same function as MenuClip but with better functionality.
 (If you're on a Mac, you can download [ClipMenu](http://www.clipmenu.com/) which has the same essential features)

+(I tried my best to structure the code in OOP-style.)

 ## Notes
 A [similar application](https://autohotkey.com/board/topic/69834-probably-yet-another-clipboard-manager/) was posted on the AutoHotkey forum by [spg SCOTT](https://www.autohotkey.com/boards/memberlist.php?mode=viewprofile&u=66846).
 It also fulfills the purpose of a context-based clipboard manager.